 Schedule The Couples Session During The Best Lighting.

-If you booked your venue because of the spectacular view, it's essential to schedule your couple's session during Golden Hour.
-The romantic hues during right before sunset make it my favorite time of day to capture the new Mr. and Mrs.
+Especially if you booked your venue because of the spectacular view, it's essential to schedule your couple's session during Golden Hour.
+The romantic hues right before sunset make it my favorite time of day to capture the new Mr. and Mrs.

 This is when you finally get to see the reception you've been dreaming, planning, and working on for months.
 You deserve to see your hard work in its final form!
 It's an excellent opportunity to capture a genuine reaction and a quick picture on the dance floor practicing that first dance, without wandering guests in the background.